elimisteve/website/app/_includes/homepage/faq.md

 #### In the future, We would like to expand our offering in two ways:

- -  offer all applications to all customers, so they can try them out, but for that we need:
+1 offer all applications to all customers, so they can try them out, but for that we need:

   - just-in-time container creation
   - integrated certificates from LetsEncrypt

- -  review the software we offer, blog about it, and encourage people to try it out.
+2  review the software we offer, blog about it, and encourage people to try it out.

+#### Comitment

 We like this charte